Finistere/antidote/README.rst

 - Thread-safe and limited performance impact (see `injection benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_).
 - Dependency cycle detection.
-- Other dependencies, such as configuration parameters, can be easily added for injection as a dictionary.
+- Other dependencies, such as configuration parameters, can be easily added.
+- Easily extendable.

 Installation